With Pamplin Media Group

 “Hillsboro is my home town,” he says.
 “All those things that might not affect the general community, it affects me.
 It affects my family.
 It affects my friends.”

 For Sergio, an 18-year resident who raised his kids in Washington County, it meant changing his legal address to one in Vancouver, Washington, so he could have a legal license to continue his construction work.
-(Washington is one of five states that do not require proof of citizenship to get a license.)
+(Washington is one of five states that do not require proof of legal presence to get a license.)

 For Juan, a landscaper in Eugene, it means hiring someone else to drive his truck until his son, a U.S. citizen, turns 16 and can get a license of his own.